abdfaizaan/mslearn-openai/Instructions/Labs/06-use-own-data.md

 In this task, you will ask the same questions as before in the chat section after adding your data, and observe how the responses differ.

+1. In the **Chat** session on the right side, submit the following queries, and review the responses:

    ```
    I'd like to take a trip to New York.
 Where should I stay?
    ```